Indre-V/bee-aware/README.md

 - Small devices (<576px)

 For small devices, the desktop navigation bar is not user friendly.
-For this reason, it is coded to wrap into hamburger style icon located on the left.
-Once user clicks on the icon, the navigation dropdown options float on left screen of the mobile device.
+For this reason, it is coded to wrap into hamburger style icon located on the right.
+Once user clicks on the icon, the navigation dropdown options display in the center of the screen of the mobile device.

 ![Navigation bar mobile screen](docs/navbar-mobile-device.png)